 Emma Blakely (They/She/He)

-Emma Blakely (they/she/he) is a Copy Chief, copy editor, and writer at OutWrite.
-They are pursuing a double major in Communications and Microbiology, Immunology, and Molecular Genetics (MIMG).
-They are passionate about writing, both at OutWrite and fiction and poetry on their own, and love listening to music and podcasts.
+Emma Blakely (they/she/he) is a Copy Chief and writer at OutWrite.
+They are a fourth year MIMG and Communications double major and are in the UCLA Marching Band and researching with the Kohn Lab.
+They love good stories, dance, and listening to music and podcasts.

 Creation and Recreation